fde-capu/ft_transcendence/README.md

 Google Chrome and one additional web browser of your choice.
 • The user should encounter no unhandled errors and no warnings when browsing the website.
-• Everything has to be launch by a single call to: docker-compose up --build When your computers in clusters run under Linux, you will use Docker in rootless mode for security reasons.
+• Everything has to be launch by a single call to: docker compose up --build When your computers in clusters run under Linux, you will use Docker in rootless mode for security reasons.
 This comes with 2
 sideways: 1) your Docker runtime files must be located in /goinfre